collinbashore/IBM-Data-Science-Professional-Certificate/03 - Data Science Methodology/README.md

 <img src="https://github.com/collinbashore/IBM-Data-Science-Professional-Certificate/blob/main/03%20-%20Data%20Science%20Methodology/data-science-methodology.png">
 </p>

+## About this Course
 This course covers the methodology implemented in Data Science that ensures the data used in problem solving is the most relevant and manipulated properly to address the questions at hand.

 The following course objectives are:
 - Forming a business/research problem, collecting, and preparing & analyzing data, building a model, deploying a model and understanding the importance